gameswu/gameswu/README.md

 </div>

 ## Who am I
-A student from THU IIIS, Learning in AI now.
+A student from THU IIIS.
+Learning in AI now.

 ## Languages and Tools
 <div align="center">